-4.2.1 YouTube and other Video Sharing Sites
+3.3 YouTube and other Video Sharing Sites

 Sites such as YouTube offer opportunities to present ideas and information though video easily and conveniently.
-YouTube is unavailable to pupils through the county proxy servers but is available to teaching staff.
+YouTube is unavailable to pupils through the county proxy servers (pupils are redirected to the Education channel) but is available to teaching staff.